neurocyte/zat/README.md

 zig-out/bin/zat
 ```

 Place it in your path for convinient access.
-You might want to strip it first.

 Supply files to highlight on the command line.
 Multiple files will be appended